CliMA/EnsembleKalmanProcesses.jl/docs/src/observations.md

 get_names(yz_observation_series)
 > ["window_1", "window_2", ..., "window_100"]
 ```
-The individual `Observation`s should refer only to the state being measured, sosuitable identifiers might be, for example,
+The individual `Observation`s should refer only to the state being measured, so suitable identifiers might be, for example,
 ```julia
 obs = get_observations(yz_observation_series)[1] # get first observation in the series get_names(obs)